Bhanu241001/PHP-Devlopement/README.md

-Description
+# VALIDATION FORM

-I have designed and displayed a simple form in which I used PHP and MySql for background functionalites.
+**Description:**

-Technologies Used
+This is a simple personal form website showcasing my skills and projects.
+It's built using HTML, CSS, and JavaScript.It also uses PHP and MySql to append backend functions.

-HTML
+**Technologies Used:**

-CSS
+* HTML
-PHP
+* CSS
-JavaScript
+* JavaScript